Code of Procedure for Appeals to the Senate Appeals Committee

 28.6.2 The membership of the Committee shall be reported to Senate annually.
 Members shall normally serve for three years.

-28.6.3 A representative of the student body may attend the hearing in the role of observer unless the appellant has expressed the wish that no such representative shall be present.
+28.6.3 A representative of the student body may attend the hearing in the role of observer unless the student has expressed the wish that no such representative shall be present.

 28.6.5 The quorum of the Committee shall be five.
 Exceptionally the Committee shall have powers to co-opt up to two members of Senate in order to obtain a quorum.